 A: Applicants to the Southfield Preschool-2 Exploration program should be 2 years old by August 1st.

 Q: How are preschool applicants evaluated?

-A: A developmental screening will be scheduled for new students entering Readiness and Kindergarten classes.
-All applicants will meet with the Assistant Head of School for grades PS-2 through 2nd.
+A: A developmental screening will be scheduled for new students entering Readiness classes.
+All applicants will meet with the Preschool Director or Lower School Director for grades PS-2 through 2nd.

-A: School starts at 8 AM for everyone on our campus.
+A: School starts at 8:00am for everyone on our campus.
 Preschool classes dismiss at noon.
 However, there is an Extended Day Program available for families in the afternoon portion of the day.
-Kindergarten is a full day program and dismisses at 3:00 PM each day.

 Southfield School provides a cafeteria-style lunch program for our students.
-Lunches are ordered a month in advance on the school website.
+Lunches are ordered each month in advance on the school website.
 The lunch program is directed and operated by Southfield parents.
-The lunches are reasonably priced and there is a varied menu from which to choose.
+Lunches are reasonably priced and there is a varied menu from which to choose.
 Each lunch cycle starts on the first day of each month and ends at the end of each month.

 Lunches from home should consist of healthy foods that the child can easily handle independently.
 Children are encouraged to save desserts for last.
 Candy and sodas are not permitted.
-Preschool students eat lunch in their classrooms (kindergarten students eat lunch in the cafeteria).
-In the spirit of environmental responsibility reusable rather than disposable lunch, containers are encouraged.
+Preschool students eat lunch in their classrooms.
+In the spirit of environmental responsibility, reusable lunch containers are encouraged.